 HCD will also create new affordable housing opportunities in Houston.
-HCD will continue to solicit and finance new affordable home developments that leverage available funds, maximizing their use, not only to create new affordable rental homes, but also to ensure the preservation of existing rental homes.
+HCD will continue to solicit and finance new affordable home developments that leverage available funds, maximizing their use, to not only create new affordable rental homes, but also to ensure the preservation of existing rental homes.

 Leveraging HCD's funds is an integral component of the Multifamily Development Program, which generally provides up to 30% of gap funding for a multifamily development and requires developers to provide the remaining funds, and in PY 2024, two multifamily developments - Temenos Place and Sunrise Lofts - will be completed.
-There will be 26 City of Houston income-restricted rental homes with Sunrise Lofts.
+There will be 26 City of Houston income-restricted rental homes through the development of Temenos Place, and 9 City of Houston income-restricted rental homes with Sunrise Lofts.

 In PY 2024, HCD staff will continue to reach out to developers who are nearing the end of the affordability period on their income-restricted units to offer various possibilities to increase or renew the properties' affordability period.
 HCD will also preserve and expand the supply of affordable single family housing in PY 2024 through the rehabilitation of 18 single family homes and the construction of 20 new single family homes.
-Home repair staff has focused on increasing capacity and will release a procurement opportunity to expand the pool of contractors with non-profit organizations.
-The Single Family Home Development program has provided technical assistance to CHDO developers and will continue to help these developers build capacity.
-This will increase the number CHDO developments and help more residents achieve homeownership and maintain long-term housing affordability.
+Home repair staff has focused on increasing capacity and will release a procurement opportunity to expand the pool of contractors with non-profit.
+The Single Family Home Development program has provided technical assistance to CHDO developers and will continue to help these developer build capacity.
+This will increase the number CHDO developments and help more residents maintain the long-term affordability.

-Hurricane Harvey and other recent disaster events negatively impacted the supply of affordable housing in Houston and created an urgent need for new homeowner housing development and rehabilitation of existing homes damaged by the resent flood events.
+Hurricane Harvey negatively impacted the supply of affordable housing in Houston and created an urgent need for new homeowner housing development and rehabilitation of existing homes damaged by the resent flood events.
 In PY 2024, HCD will be winding down programs funded with CDBG-DR17, but plans to continue to serve households, while leveraging local, federal and disaster recovery funds to develop and rehabilitate affordable homes.
 For example, the Affordable Home Development Program will provide financing for larger scale single family developments that will create affordable homeownership opportunities.